MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/features/identity/auth/auth-uwp/live-auth-for-uwp-projects.md

 * **windowsSystemUser**
   The windows system user object to be used to associate with xbox live user.
 Could be nullptr if the app is a single user application(SUA).
   * For more information about Single User Application(SUA) and Multi User Application(MUA), see [Introduction to multi-user applications](https://docs.microsoft.com/windows/uwp/xbox-apps/multi-user-applications#single-user-applications)
-  * For more information about how to get `Windows::System::User^` from Windows, see [retrieving windows system user on UWP](retrieving-windows-system-user-on-UWP.md).
+  * To get `Windows::System::User^` from Windows, see [Retrieving the Windows user in a UWP title](live-retrieving-system-user-on-uwp.md).

 ### Sign-in silently to Xbox Live at startup